128technology/docs/docs/ts_packet_capture.md

 3. Reverse flow of a session arriving on the egress interface
 4. Reverse flow of a session leaving the ingress interface

 When creating a selective capture filter on the LAN interface, sessions will be tagged with an action that will capture all packets for the session at each of the four points listed above.
 Additionally, [metadata](concepts_metadata.md) will indicate to subsequent 128T nodes/routers to enable the packet capture for this session.
 Each 128T node will install capture filters in each of the four capture points for the same session.
-A [pcap](https://www.tcpdump.org/pcap.html) file will be created on each node, containing the name of the service captured.
+A [PCAP](https://www.tcpdump.org/pcap.html) file will be created on each node, containing the name of the service captured.

 ![Typical Network Diagram](/img/ts_packet_capture_selective_capture.png)

-Referencing the above diagram, a capture on node1.routerA will create pcaps for a single session on each of the 12 points shown.
+Referencing the above diagram, a capture on node1.routerA will create PCAPs for a single session on each of the 12 points shown.

 #### Local Mode